17 Scenic And Wild Arizona Rivers To Explore

 According to the Center for American Progress, 92% of major Arizona Rivers have been altered for farming, recreation, utility/drinking water, etc.2

 River protection & help is very important.
 They assist local economies & add to life quality.

 What are those major Arizona rivers?

-Salt River - With median flow of 685.68 cu.ft/sec., this popular river is valuable for many reasons.
-Although a 200 mile major Arizona river, it's a tributary of the Gila River.
+With a median flow of 685.68 cu.ft/sec., this popular river is valuable for many reasons.
+Although a 200-mile major Arizona river, it’s a tributary of the Gila River.